microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ## Documentation

-Visit our [Wiki](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Web-App) for detailed documentation.
+:book: Visit our [Wiki](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Web-App) for detailed documentation.

 ## Feedback and Questions
 To report bugs or request new features, file issues on [Issues](https://github.com/microsoft/azure-maven-plugins/issues).
 Or, ask questions on [Stack Overflow with tag azure-java-tools](https://stackoverflow.com/questions/tagged/azure-java-tools).